 - Connect and network with your target audience, or people at your target companies.

-Here are a few strategies that I rely on to build my personal brand and promote my business.
+Below you’ll see a few strategies that I rely on to build my LinkedIn personal brand and promote my business.

 These same strategies will help you increase your LinkedIn profile traffic, build your personal brand, position yourself as a good-fit candidate and help you land a job.